MaxChangInnodisk/ivit-i-web-api-fast/README.md

 the faster web api for `iVIT-I`

 # iVIT-I
-iVIT (Vision Intelligence Toolkit) is an AI suite software. you can use iVIT-T to train a custom AI model and deploy to iVIT-I, iVIT-I provides a simpler AI framework and integrate with iCAP, iVIT-I is easy to integrate with your own program by using our `Web API (ivit-i-web-api-fast)` or `Python Library (ivit-i-{platform})`.
+iVIT (Vision Intelligence Toolkit) is an AI suite software.
+You can use iVIT-T to train a custom AI model and deploy it to `iVIT-I`.
+It provides a more straightforward usage and integrates with iCAP, `iVIT-I` is easy to integrate with your program using our `Web API (ivit-i-web-api-fast)` or `Python Library (ivit-i-{platform})`.

 | PLATFORM        | REPOSITORY
 | ---             | ---